University of New York in Prague students engaging in a literature class discussion

 • Translation & Applied Linguistics

-Additionally, students can select electives from other disciplines at UNYP, such as Business, Communication & Media, International Relations, and Psychology.
+Additionally, students can select electives from other disciplines at UNYP, including Business, Communication and Media, International Relations, and Psychology.

 A degree in English Language & Literature from UNYP opens doors to careers that require strong communication, analytical thinking, and creativity across multiple industries.